CSA-OCP-GER/unicorn/challenges.ingress.md

   --set ingressShim.defaultIssuerKind=ClusterIssuer --namespace ingress-samples
 ```

+Now that cert-manager is installed, we need to add a few Kubernetes definitions to our cluster, to be able to request SSL certificates from *Let's Encrypt*.

 ### Certificate Issuer ###

 Register a certificate issuer for our cluster.
+Replace `<EMAIL>` with your email address.

 ```yaml
 apiVersion: certmanager.k8s.io/v1alpha1